Zone Rock in the RTC

 Countless bands started to perform in students’ clubs in major university cities, but none of them were able to release any records at this point.
 Finally, Dżem, a band heavily influenced by Jethro’s Tuil, was the first to have a recorded registration with their album Womień (The Human Being) in 1971.
 Despite being neither a nationwide success nor a masterpiece, it paved the way for the following national zone rock acts to succeed.
 Dżem themselves later became one of the most celebrated national zone rock bands.
 Soon after the release of Womień, other bands were able to record.
 The Dzieszekie Wenedkie "Muza" record label (the largest in the RTC) saw the chance to take advantage of this booming trend and started to support new bands, promoting their debut records between late 1971 and 1973.

 The release of Womień on September 1971 was a millestone for RTC rock music.
-It was soon followed that same year by the first albums by Skaldi and Grupa Niemnie, influenced by Jethro’s Tuil and The Rockmen respectively.
+It was soon followed that same year by the first zone rock albums by Skaldi and Jekwarel, influenced by Jethro’s Tuil and The Rockmen respectively.

 The Golden Years